violetwei/Event-Registration-App/README.md

 - :star2:Backend: It provides the core business functionality exposed as RESTful services by using the Java Spring Framework.
 In addition, it connects to a database to store business data.

-- :star2:Web frontend: The web frontend needs to be developed in Vue.js, a popular framework using HTML5 and JavaScript for reactive user interfaces.
+- :star2:Web Frontend: The web frontend is developed in Vue.js, a popular framework using HTML5 and JavaScript for reactive user interfaces.
 The web frontend is connected to the backend via HTTP calls using the Rest API.

-- :star2:Android frontend: The same backend services will also be accessed using an Android frontend application.
+- :star2:Android Frontend: The same backend services will also be accessed using an Android frontend application.
 Similarly, the Android frontend issues HTTP calls to call the backend.

 [Backend README](https://github.com/violetwei/Event-Registration-App/blob/master/EventRegistration-Backend/README.md)